Portugal is one of the hottest European countries to find a job this summer – both literally and metaphorically.

 Many countries in the south of Europe are experiencing a similar trend, including Malta, Spain and Greece.
 With the multinationals shifting (or certainly expanding) their labour force south, people are happily flocking in their thousands to follow the demand for work.
 Most of these companies are global contenders and therefore require a customer service workforce with as wide a linguistic ability as possible.

-This is your opportunity to use your language as your ticket to a life in the sun.
+This is your opportunity to use your language as your ticket to a life in the sun be sure to checkout Portugalist for help with accomodation when you move to Portugal.
 Most companies’ workforces are internally organised into sections by language, so you will be working alongside people in a similar situation who you can communicate with effectively – which is usually our biggest worry when moving to a new country.

 However, you will have the opportunity to mix and socialise with the rest of the workforce and meet people from all over the world.
 Many companies put on after-work events, form sports teams and arrange drinks and dinners for the workers.
 Teleperformance Portugal goes even few steps further they offer a huge relocation package to their international employees which makes the move to another country very easy.
 The package includes an apartments, travel refund, a yearly free flight home, surfing classes and they manage all the paper work upon arrival, including social security and bank account.
 This is one of the beauties of working for a multinational.

 Especially in demand in this part of the world are German speakers.
 Although English is the most sought-after language in Europe, there are also many available candidates willing and ready to fill English speaking roles.
 This is not the same for German; the demand is high but the supply is low.